avishaan/codehatcher.github.io/_posts/2015-08-19-logical-uiscrollview.md

 ![Silvrback blog image](https://silvrback.s3.amazonaws.com/uploads/50c5e582-0a24-4d29-acea-37086b439fd3/Screen%20Region%202015-08-19%20at%2018.40.07_large.png)

 3. Your ContentView can't depend on the ScrollView for the size (partially because of point #2).
-But it could use constraints on the highest level View or but using it's own content.
+But it could use constraints on the highest level View or but using its own content.